miniohq/datalake_ref_arch/README.md

         AWS Secret Key=[AWS_SECRET_ACCESS_KEY from .env]
         Encrypt Connection=Unchecked
     ```
-1. Add the following custom connection properties and then add the source to dremio
+1. Add the following custom connection properties and then add the source to Dremio:
     ```
         Name: fs.s3a.path.style.access Value: true
         Name: fs.s3a.endpoint Value: minio:9000
         Name: dremio.s3.compat Value: true
     ```

-1. You should now be able to click on the nessie.names table in dremio and run a the following query to view the data we previously inserted in the spark notebook:
+1. You should now be able to click on the nessie.names table in Dremio and run the following query to view the data we previously inserted in the spark notebook:
     ```
     SELECT * FROM Nessie.names;
     ```